Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: Abstract

-Our main technical contribution is an efficient reduction for computing a low-diameter decomposition (LDD) of directed graphs to computations of SSSP with a virtual source.
-Efficiently computing an LDD has heretofore only been known for undirected graphs in both the parallel and distributed models.
-The LDD is a crucial step of the algorithm in \cite{bernstein2022negative}, and we think that its applications to other problems in parallel and distributed models are far from being exhausted.
+Our main technical contribution is an efficient reduction from computing a low-diameter decomposition (LDD) of directed graphs to computations of non-negative-weight SSSP with a virtual source.
+Efficiently computing an LDD has heretofore only been known for undirected graphs in both the parallel and distributed models, and been rather unstudied in quantum models.
+The directed LDD is a crucial step of the sequential algorithm in \cite{bernstein2022negative}, and we think that its applications to other problems in parallel and distributed models are far from being exhausted.

-Other ingredients to our results include altering the recursion structure of the scaling algorithm in \cite{bernstein2022negative} to surmount difficulties that arise in parallel and distributed models, and also an efficient reduction for computing strongly connected components to computations of SSSP with a virtual source in \congest.
-The latter result answers a question posed in \cite{bernstein2019distributed} in the negative.
+Other ingredients of our results include altering the recursion structure of the scaling algorithm in \cite{bernstein2022negative} to surmount difficulties that arise in these models, and also an efficient reduction from computing strongly connected components to computations of SSSP with a virtual source in CONGEST.
+The latter result answers a question posed in~\cite{bernstein2019distributed} in the negative.